- Download our Moving to Rio de Janeiro Guide (PDF)

 The demand for places at international schools is high.
 So, parents are advised to begin the application process as soon as possible.
 Although fees at international schools in Rio de Janeiro can be high, these institutions’ facilities and teaching standards are typically excellent.

-See our list of the best International Schools in Rio de Janeiro
+Read more: International Schools in Rio de Janeiro

-Special-needs education in Rio de Janeiro
+Special educational needs in Rio de Janeiro

-As is the case in the country as a whole, there are limited state-supplied resources for children with special needs in Rio.
-Any such services that do exist are in Portuguese.
-Private and international schools may have more support available, though this does vary between schools.
 Parents are advised to research options thoroughly and encouraged to enlist the services of an educational consultant who can assist with connecting them with the appropriate schools to ensure their children will be well catered for.

 Tutors in Rio de Janeiro